 In that sense, as President-designate of the Sixth Conference of States Parties, I would like to invite you to join our efforts to achieve the Treaty's universalization, to enhance transparency and information sharing and to prevent and eradicate diversion of conventional weapons to the illicit market.
 These will be the main goals of my Presidency.

-Ambassador (Latvia)read more
+Ambassador (Argentina)read more